facebook/zstd/zstd_compression_format.md

 This power of 2 gives `maxBits`, the depth of the current tree.

 __Example__ :
-Let's presume the following huffman tree must be described :
+Let's presume the following Huffman tree must be described :

 | literal |  0  |  1  |  2  |  3  |  4  |  5  |
 | ------- | --- | --- | --- | --- | --- | --- |